 - Description - The 50 character "title" the customer sees during the drill down of issues.

 - Count - The current amount of hosts the plugin has been detected by when the rules last ran.

-The Systems tab helps you discover the issues within your system.
-This tab lists the hostname of the system, the time of last check in and the status.
+The Inventory tab helps you discover the issues within your system.
+This tab lists the hostname of the system, the system type, the time of last check in and the status.
 You can filter the list by using (Actions) for all systems that require actions and (No Actions) for all systems that are working without issues and require no actions.
 Filter the list by System Status and System Health attributes or use the search tool to find a system in your inventory.